gemini-testing/gemini/doc/config.md

   the sources can not be downloaded via URLs from the test pages.
 By default, it is equal to `projectRoot`.

+* `tempDir` – directory to save temporary images (current states) to.
+This directory should exist.
+Gemini will create own temp directory in it with name starting with `.gemini.tmp.` where all temporary images will be saved.
+  After run created directory will be removed.
+If not set system temp directory will be used.

 * `plugins` - list of plugins to enable.
 Should have form of `pluginName: settings`.
 For example: